I once heard that a woman’s mind is similar to an internet browser being open with a million tabs.

 If you primarily around people who complain a lot or always play the victim, you’ll find that to be what happens to you as well.
 If they are people who get stuck in other’s drama or always gossiping about what they see on social media, I bet you find your head getting clouded with the same types of thoughts.
-And if those people aren’t very ambitious or goal oriented..
-Well you get the picture!
+And if those people aren’t very ambitious or goal-oriented..
+Well, you get the picture!

-That being said, I don’t think you need to just cut people out of your life but I do think taking a “space break” is not a terrible idea.
-When I realize and can pinpoint which people in my circle seem to be changing my mood or mindset the most, I either take some time away from talking to them (I may even unfollow them on social media for a while) or I try to become more aware of how I am changing as a results in spending time with them.
+That being said, I don’t think you need to just cut people out of your life but I do think to take a “space break” is not a terrible idea.
+When I realize and can pinpoint which people in my circle seem to be changing my mood or mindset the most, I either take some time away from talking to them (I may even unfollow them on social media for a while) or I try to become more aware of how I am changing as a result in spending time with them.

 Sometimes just a day or two is enough to get your head on straight, let you put on your positivity panties, and get moving!
-Other time, you may need to do a long term reevaluation of the role that person plays in your life and how you see the relationship continuing.
+Other times, you may need to do a long term reevaluation of the role that person plays in your life and how you see the relationship continuing.